The AIDS Memorial in Barbara Hall Park stands as a tribute to people who have died of an AIDS-related illness.

 Our Employment Services Centre offers free, full service job readiness training and skills development to help facilitate entry into the workforce.

-Emerge is a monthly program designed specifically for LGBTQ Convention Refugees and Permanent Residents residing in Canada for less than 5 years.
+Emerge is designed specifically for LGBTQ Convention Refugees and Permanent Residents residing in Canada for less than 5 years.

 Drag performance artists Fay Slift + Fluffy Soufflé invite you and the kids in your life to special events with books and fun!